 Last updated 11/2020

-* A three-year rolling average.
-This year it includes students who started their program in calendar year 2012, 2013 and 2014 who graduated within 5 years.
+* The average five-year completion for the students who started their program in calendar year 2013, 2014 and 2015 that graduated within 5 years.

 ** For Clinical Mental Health Counseling the National Counselor Examination (NCE) pass rate of our students is used.
 For School Counseling the Praxis School Counselor exam is used as it is required for the Colorado School Counseling Endorsement.
 We have not recieved information from the National Board of Certified Counselors for our 2020-2021 exam scores as of this update.
-For Couple and Family Counseling/Therapy the pass rate information collected comes from the 2019, 2020, and 2021 alumni survey.
+For Couple and Family Counseling/Therapy the information collected comes from the 2019, 2020, and 2021 alumni survey.
 The rate includes the students who reported passing the National Marital and Family Therapy Examination that is used for the Colorado LMFT or their state's equivalent licensing exam.

-*** The job placement rate is a three-year average of the data collected from alumni surveys sent to recent alumni (graduates from the previous year.
-The rate includes recent alumni who said they were employed in a position related to their program.
+*** The job placement rate is a three-year average of the data collected from alumni surveys.
+The rate includes the recent alumni (graduates from the previous year) who said they were employed in a position related to their program.